-Instead of being punished for his sins, Elihu challenges Job by saying that he was sinning in the midst of these difficulties.
-This is the first of Elihu's four statements and it is addressed to Job.
-(See: sin, sinful, sinner, sinning and witness, eyewitness)
+According to Elihu, instead of being punished for his sins, Job is sinning in the midst of these difficulties.
+This is a continuation of the first of Elihu's four statements and it is addressed to Job.
+(See: sin, sinful, sinner, sinning and testimony, testify, witness, eyewitness)